 Greetings from Princeton!
-As Head of Whitman College, I am writing to welcome you and your family to your child's new "home away from home."
-You'll soon discover that Whitman is a beautiful complex of buildings that houses some 500 students—a full complement of first-year students and sophomores, as well as the juniors and seniors who remain in Whitman all four years at Princeton.
+As Head of Whitman College, I am writing to welcome you and your family to your student's new "home away from home."
+You'll soon discover that Whitman is a beautiful complex of buildings that houses some 540 students—a full complement of first-year students and sophomores, as well as the juniors and seniors who remain in Whitman all four years at Princeton.

 Even more important than Whitman's accommodations is its well-known spirit.
-Students often describe Whitman as a "happening place," since the College weaves so many exciting Princeton opportunities right into the fabric of everyday life.
-This year is a particularly memorable year for us as we will celebrating Whitman College’s ten year anniversary.
-Intellectual events are always a highlight (from special talks by faculty and alumni, to scheduled language tables, to a week-long exchange with a Hong Kong university) as are co-curricular activities (service and community outreach, readings and performances, sports, and our famous Whitman Coffee Houses).
+Our community, described by our students as warm, vibrant, and caring, weaves many Princeton opportunities right into the fabric of everyday life.
+Intellectual events are always a highlight (from special talks by faculty and alumni, to scheduled language tables), as are co-curricular activities (service and community outreach, readings and performances, sports, and Movies on the Hill).
 Through these many opportunities, students learn and grow as they deepen friendships with their peers.

-Whitman is, above all, a warm, inclusive, and supportive community.
+Whitman is, above all, an inclusive and supportive “home-away-from home.”
 Many College activities are organized by the undergraduates themselves, and the Whitman College Council (WCC) takes the lead in programming a wide range of cultural, social and academic events.
-Particularly central to the lives of incoming students are our Residential College Advisers (RCAs), those specially selected juniors and seniors who live in the residence halls alongside the first-year students, and act as a source of information, guidance, activities, and encouragement from Orientation onward.
-Eight Resident Graduate Students (RGSs) from several academic disciplines also live in Whitman; there they collaborate with the WCC, RCAs and College staff in creating intellectual and social activities while serving as experienced role models for our students.
+Particularly central to the lives of incoming students are our Residential College Advisers (RCAs), those specially selected juniors and seniors who live in the residence halls alongside the first-year students, and offer information, guidance, activities and encouragement from Orientation onward.
+Nine Resident Graduate Students (RGSs) from several academic disciplines also live in Whitman; they collaborate with the WCC, RCAs and College staff in creating intellectual and social activities while serving as experienced role models for our students.
 Our Peer Academic Advisers (PAAs), each of whom is paired with an RCA and RGS, round out the advising team, and provide an important perspective on Princeton’s academic opportunities.